Fabricio333/PasswordManagerWeb/README.md

 # Password Manager
 ## Overview
-This Password Manager is a web application designed to securely generate and manage passwords using mnemonic phrases and QR code scanning.
-It leverages cryptographic functions to ensure strong password generation and provides a user-friendly interface for managing site-specific passwords.
+This Password Manager is a web application designed to securely generate passwords using, a mnemonic phrase as master key, nonces for each site/user to be able to update and change passwords still deterministically, and optional encryption/decryption of the local stored data to not having to input each time the private master key.

 ## Features
 Mnemonic Phrase Generation and Validation: Generate and validate BIP-39 mnemonic phrases to ensure secure password derivation.